DVD Movie to PSP Video Conversion Guide - Mp4 Converter

 7. Now click on the "Stream Processing" tab and check the "Enable Stream Processing" option.
 This screen shows all the available audio, and subtitles within the current PGC/movie.
 Make sure that only the video, one audio track and no subtitle tracks are selected.
 Note that DTS audio tracks are supported by PSP Video 9 (although there isn't an advantage to selecting DTS audio, as the audio will be downcoverted anyway).
 If there are lots of options to select/de-select here, you can right click on this area and select one of the mass select/de-select options.

-9. Finally, press the big "Decrypt" button to start the ripping process ...
+9. Finally, press the big "Decrypt" button to start the converting process ...

 Step 2---PSP Video 9 Set up